-Post: Describes a business in a few words.
+Post: Describes updates, products, or services of a business in a few words.

-Google My Business Posts are posts that can be written and uploaded on a GMB Listing, similar to social media posts.
+Google My Business Posts are posts that can be written and published on a GMB listing, similar to social media posts.
 Posts appear below the description of a Google My Business listing.

 They are not to be confused with the blog posts on a website.

 There are four parts to every GMB post:

 The minimum size for the image is 720 x 540 pixels at a 4:3 aspect ratio.
 It can be in JPG, PNG, or BMP format with a maximum file size of 5 MB.
 It can also be a video.
 Posts can also be published without an image or media.

 Google is hoping to bring an Instagram/Facebook element about Google Posts and hence a good image or video will help in getting more views.

 The content is the text within your post.
 It can be up to 1500 characters including spaces.
 This is approximately 250-300 words.

 These are all the possible CTA options a GMB Post:

 - Learn more